-This page is intended to provide you with resources for preparing for the 5K itself.
+This page is intended to provide you with Baker 5K Resources for preparing for the 5K itself.

 Blog: I Hate to Run, But I Love the 5K